 2) You’ve Recently Experienced a Cyber Attack

 If you have recently been subject to a WordPress attack don't rest on your laurels.
-It's time to take extreme measures to prevent a future attack, including the possibility of migrating your site away from WordPress.
+It's time to take extreme vulnerability management measures to prevent a future attack, including the possibility of migrating your site away from WordPress.

 3) Your Network has Been Exposed to an Infection

 Not all cybersecurity threats work the same way.
 A website or an email phishing attack are only two of many ways a threat actor can steal data.
 Having your network infected (i.e. using malware) is something that needs to be handled with even greater care.
-If compromised, the risk exists that your network has been sending messages or data back to the hacker to exploit.
+If compromised, the risk exists that your network or computer operating system has been sending messages or data back to the hacker to exploit.

 Successful network malware attacks heighten your risk profile because it may be living in your workplace computers and devices and continue infecting each device that connects.
 It is possible to identify and route out a malware infection, but your data is now at far greater risk than ever before because of the infection.
 The compromise may have exposed your security vulnerability, created back doors for future attacks, or set a beacon to raid your website.